-Federal False Claims Act Qui Tam Defense LawyersWatson & Associates’ Federal Qui Tam False Claims Act defense Lawyers Aggressively Defend Large and Small Federal Government Contractors Facing False Claims Act Whistleblower Allegations.
+Federal False Claims Act Qui Tam Defense LawyersWatson & Associates’ Federal False Claims Act and Qui Tam Litigation defense Lawyers Aggressively Defend Large and Small Federal Government Contractors and Healthcare Agencies Facing False Claims Act Whistleblower Allegations.
 We Understand Federal Contracting and the Common Legal Issues that Arise.
 Our Goal is to Minimize the Costly Legal Mistakes Made By Small Businesses and Large Corporations Nationwide and Overseas.

 Watson& Associates’ government contract attorneys provide legal defense to clients involved in government fraud cases.
 When the Qui Tam lawsuit is filed for alleged false or fraudulent claims, government investigations can take a while(from 60 days to sometimes years).
 Our goal is to get to the bottom of the government’s false claims allegations and develop a strong legal defense early.
 Doing so can solidify a company’s position early and even create more negotiation power if need be.